uvarc/rc-website/content/userinfo/hpc/software/smrtlink.md

 {{< module-versions >}}

 # Using SmrtLink
-On Rivanna, Smrtlink tools can be executed only in non-interactive mode without any graphical user interface.
+On the HPC system, Smrtlink tools can be executed only in non-interactive mode without any graphical user interface.
 Several Smrtlink tools support code execution on multiple cpu cores.
 Some of the common tools include [blasr](#running-blasr), [ngmlr](#running-ngmlr), [pbalign](#running-pbalign), and the `pbsv` (pbsv align and pbsv call) commands.

 In the Slurm job scripts the number of requested cpu cores (per task) is stored in the envrionment variable `SLURM_CPUS_PER_TASK`.